Billboard Hot 100: Double-sided singles

 Billboard has also changed its Hot 100 policy regarding "two-sided singles" several times.
 The pre-Hot 100 chart "Best Sellers in Stores" listed popular A- and-B-sides together, with the side that was played most often (based on its other charts) listed first.
-One of the most notable of these, but far from the only one, was Elvis Presley's "Don't Be Cruel" / "Hound Dog".
+One of these was Elvis Presley's "Don't Be Cruel" / "Hound Dog".
 During the Presley single's chart run, top billing was switched back and forth between the two sides several times.
 But on the concurrent "Most Played in Juke Boxes", "Most Played by Jockeys" and the "Top 100", the two songs were listed separately, as was true of all songs.
 With the initiation of the Hot 100 in 1958, A- and-B-sides charted separately, as they had on the former Top 100.

 Starting with the Hot 100 chart for the week ending November 29, 1969, this rule was altered; if both sides received significant airplay, they were listed together.
 This started to become a moot point by 1972, as most major record labels solidified a trend they had started in the 1960s by putting the same song on both sides of the singles provided to radio.

-More complex issues began to arise as the typical A-and-B-side format of singles gave way to 12 inch singles and maxi-singles, many of which contained more than one B-side.
+More complex issues began to arise as the typical A- and-B-side format of singles gave way to 12 inch singles and maxi-singles, many of which contained more than one B-side.
 Further problems arose when, in several cases, a B-side would eventually overtake the A-side in popularity, thus prompting record labels to release a new single, featuring the former B-side as the A-side, along with a "new" B-side.

 The inclusion of album cuts on the Hot 100 put the double-sided hit issues to rest permanently.